SansGuidon/bookmarks/README.md

 * [Blue Coffee Box](https://www.bluecoffeebox.com/subscribe/) - is a father-and-son business, frequently rated as one of the UK's best coffee subscription services
 * [OKCoffee](https://okcoffee.tips/map/) - Map of Coffee Bars

+> Products
+* [The Astrology Coffee](https://www.theastrologycoffee.com/) - was born out of two people’s passions.
+The Scorpio founder has been obsessed with Astrology and all things hidden in life- working in an office job but daydreaming of something bigger to bring their passion into reality.
+The Sagittarius founder was fortunate enough to befriend and apprentice under roast master and former coffee picker from Costa Rica, learning the craft from hands-on approach.

 # Collaboration & Problem solving
 > News
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)